Preservation Easements

 Preservation easements help preserve Maryland’s architectural and cultural heritage for future generations.
 Key benefits include:

-- Long-term protection: Easements may be permanent or for a fixed term, and they apply to all future owners during the duration.
+- Long-term protection: easements may be permanent or for a fixed term, and they apply to all future owners during the duration.

 Restrictions & requirements